Create User Profiles and Assign Privileges

 What to do next

-Command rules are a set of rules that you can define for users of a user group to permit or deny the use of certain commands.
-You can associate command rules to a user group and apply the rule to a complete list of users in the user group.
+Command rules are guidelines you can define for a user group to permit or deny access to specific commands.
+You can associate command rules with a user group and apply them to all users in that group.

-You can create a command rule by specifying whether to permit or deny an operation, on command.
-The following table lists the possible operation and permission combinations:
+You can create a command rule by specifying whether to permit or deny an operation on a command.

-Execute (X) Executes command from the CLI.
-Could not execute command from the CLI.
+Execute (X) Executes command from the CLI Cannot execute command from the CLI

-Each command rule is identified by a number that is associated with it.
+Each command rule is identified by an associated number.
 When you apply multiple command rules to a user group, the command rule with a lower number takes precedence.
 For example, cmdrule5 permits read access, while cmdrule10 rejects read access.
-When both these command rules are applied to the same user group, user in this group gets read access because cmdrule 5 takes precedence.
+When both these command rules are applied to the same user group, users in this group get read access because cmdrule 5 takes precedence.

-As an example, you can create the command rule to deny read and execute permissions for the "show platform" command.
+For example, you can create a command rule to deny read and execute permissions for the show platform command.

 Before you begin

 Create a user group.
-See Create a User Group.
+For details, see Create a user group.

 Procedure